Countries worldwide hit new records for virus cases, deaths

-(AP) — Nations around the world set new records Thursday for COVID-19 deaths and new coronavirus infections, while the disease increased even in some countries that have kept the virus in check.
+Ambulances filled with breathless patients lined up in Brazil as nations around the world set new records Thursday for COVID-19 deaths and new coronavirus infections.
+The disease surged even in some countries that have kept the virus in check.

-Brazil this week became just the third country, after the U.S. and Peru, to report a 24-hour tally of COVID-19 deaths that exceeded 4,000.
+In the United States, Detroit leaders began making a plan to knock on every door to persuade people to get vaccine shots.

 Indian Prime Minister Narendra Modi urged people to get vaccinated, writing in a tweet: “Vaccination is among the few ways we have to defeat the virus.
 If you are eligible for the vaccine, get your shot soon.”

-More than 90 million Indian health workers and Indians older than 45 have received at least one shot, and 11 million of them have received both doses.
-But that represents just a small portion of the country’s population of nearly 1.4 billion people.
+The U.S. has now fully vaccinated nearly 20% of its adult population, and New Mexico became the first state to get shots in the arms of 25% of its residents — milestones that are still far off for many hard-hit countries.

-In Brazil, less than 3% of 210 million people have received both doses, according to Our World in Data, an online research site.
+In India, home to 1.4 billion people, only 11 million are fully vaccinated.
+In Brazil, less than 3% of the country’s 210 million people have received both doses, according to Our World in Data, an online research site.

 South Korea reported 700 more cases, the highest daily jump since Jan.
 5. Health authorities were expected to announce measures to strengthen social distancing following a meeting Friday.